 Opponents to the mine have also seen legal victories.
 In October 2008, a Romanian court ruling agreed with a Ministry of the Environment decision that suspended the Environmental Impact Assessment and permitting process for the Rosia Montana project.
 Later in the month, Hungary's Prime Minister Gyurcsany Ferenc declared during the Szeged bilateral meetings with Romania that Hungary is continuously opposed to the Rosia Montana mine proposal.
 Then, in December 2008, the Supreme Court of Romania ruled that the Carnic Massif was protected from mining.
 Rulings in April 2014 have upheld the Court's position.

+Still, the company continues to build the mine.
 Gabriel Resources is now threatening to sue the Romanian government under investment agreements for rejecting the mine.
 If they make good on this threat, the country could be embroiled in a World Bank tribunal trial for months.

 In order for the project to be economically feasible, the Rosia Montana valley, the oldest documented settlement in Romania, would be carved into four open-pit mines.
 The neighboring valley of Corna would be transformed into an unlined cyanide storage "pond" covering a surface of up to 600 hectares (1,482 acres), held back by a 180-meter high dam.
 The pits would generate roughly 196.4 million tons of cyanide-laced waste.